 Identifiers start with a letter, , or universal alpha, and are followed by any number of letters, , digits, or universal alphas.
-Universal alphas are as defined in ISO/IEC 9899:1999(E) Appendix D. (This is the C99 Standard.)
+Universal alphas are as defined in ISO/IEC 9899:1999(E) Appendix D of the C99 Standard.
 Identifiers can be arbitrarily long, and are case sensitive.

-Identifiers starting with (two underscores) are reserved.
+Implementation Defined: Identifiers starting with (two underscores) are reserved.